geudde/attic-chest/pages/04.season-3/04.meeting-32/03.edward/docs.md

 That has been so near to thee?”

 “Now Mary save thee! the friar said,
-Come into the Convent gate.
+Come into the convent gate.
 For I am right glad that thou art here,
 To bring these traitor’s fate.”

 Then they gave bread and they gave wine,
-To him and his Merry Men all,
+To him and his merry men all,
 And told him of the bloody fights
 Beneath the castle wall.